 Sometimes teens and young adults who are in the hospital feel….

-Most teens who spend a lot of time in the hospital and away from school find that their friends call or write for a while, but that their lives just go in different directions.
+Most teens who spend a lot of time in the hospital and away from school or their community find that their friends call or write for a while, but that their lives just go in different directions.
 They feel lonely because they don’t have a chance to spend time with people their own age.

 Like they are losing their identity

 They can forget who they were and what they did before they got sick and instead feel like the cancer kid, or they feel like their life has always been overshadowed by their illness, like the CFer or Sickle Cell Warrior!

 Streetlight members want you to be seen as you want to be seen.
 This includes using the name you prefer, your preferred pronouns, and conversation about what YOU want, which can include the medical stuff, but it does not have to be all that we talk about.

 We work with patients to develop a collage – which is an artistic expression of how the teen/young adult sees him or herself.
 We call this collage an AboutMe.
 An AboutMe hangs in the room of young people served by the Streetlight Program as a reminder to the doctors, nurses and other hospital staff that these patients are much more than their diagnosis.
 It serves as an opportunity for health care providers to see the parts of their patients non-medical identity and connect over interests

 Like they are missing out

 They may miss some of the milestones of the outside world while hospitalized and may need to invent some of their own in the hospital.

 The Streetlight team loves a party!
 We celebrate birthdays, dances, and other missed events due to hospitalization.
 We also host End of Chemo Parties and other health care milestones.